 I don’t know if perfumer Maurice Roucel had plans to spin off a set of flankers by overdosing particular notes, but Musc Ravaguer is an ideal starting place.
 Helmut Lang Eau de Parfum glides past the aromatics and amps up the musk.
 Le Labo Labdanum 18 makes a marshmallow of a perfume by emphasizing vanilla and removing much of Musc Ravageur’s kitchen sink.

-L de Lolita misses the point of Angel.
+L de Lolita misses the point.
 Angel balances food and toxin in a 50-50 mix.
-It draws you close with cotton candy and then blasts you with camphor just as you get intimate.
-It’s a classic tease.
+It draws you close with cotton candy and then blasts you with camphor just as you get intimate—it’s a classic tease.
 L de Lolita distorts the ratio.
-90% cupcake draws you in but the 10% poison isn’t enough to push you away.
-It’s classic nausea.
+90% cupcake draws you in but the 10% poison isn’t enough to push you away—it’s classic nausea.